leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/subdivision.rst

 These settings are used to control :doc:`Adaptive Subdivision </render/cycles/object_settings/adaptive_subdiv>`.

 Render
-   Size of :term:`micropolygons` in pixels.
+   Size of :term:`Micropolygons` in pixels.
 Viewport
-   Size of :term:`micropolygons` in pixels while preview rendering.
+   Size of :term:`Micropolygons` in pixels while preview rendering.

 .. _bpy.types.CyclesRenderSettings.offscreen_dicing_scale: